User login

 What is United Way?

 United Way is a nonprofit, 501(c)(3) agency that brings people and communities together to advance the common good.
-We partner with local nonprofits, businesses, government and social service agencies to address our community's most pressing needs, in an efficient and effective way.
+We partner with local nonprofits, businesses, government and social service agencies to address our community’s most pressing needs, in an efficient and effective way.
+We aspire to lead a positive change that improves people’s lives in our impact areas.
 Our mission is to rally resources, collaboratives and leadership to improve the quality of life in South Mississippi.

 What does United Way do?

-Our vision is to improve outcomes in education, income and health for everyone in South Mississippi by giving children and families the tools and support they need to thrive in our community.
+Our vision is to improve outcomes in education, health and financial stability for everyone in South Mississippi by giving children and families the tools and support they need to thrive in our community.
 Our goal is to create long-lasting changes that prevent problems from happening in the first place.
+We advance the common good by investing in our greatest asset – our children and their families – to create a better tomorrow today.

 Who do you help?